eduvpn/documentation/API_V3.md

   previously obtained configuration, no need to use the API, BUT if connecting doesn't work go back to the API
 - we need a flow diagram...
-- the application can offer a "Renew" button when the current VPN session is nearing its end.
-This button would throw away the OAuth tokens and restart the authorization before (automatically) reconnecting to the same server/profile if still available;
+- the application SHOULD show a "Renew" button, starting from >= 30 minutes after the OAuth authorization (using the browser) took place.
+The reason for this 30 minutes is that _browser_ sessions in the portal are valid for 30 minutes in eduVPN/Let's Connect! servers.
+Renewing before the user is forced to login again results in getting a session that expires at the exact same time as the previous one which is confusing to the user when they are trying out the "Renew" button